google/bazel-to-cmake/README.md

 ## Project Status: Experimental

-This project is experimental, and is only being used by a few projects currently.
+This project is experimental and is only being used by a few projects currently.
 It is not part of the official Bazel ecosystem or roadmap.

 The tool is quite incomplete at the moment, but I am working on adding